RuiDias24PT/RuiDias24PT.github.io/README.md

 # 💰 IRS Tax Calculator Web App

 This is a portfolio project built with **Vue 3**, **TypeScript**, **Pinia**, and **PrimeVue**.
-It’s a responsive, user-friendly web application that guides users step-by-step through the process of estimating their IRS tax refund, amount owed based on their income, deductions, and other personal and financial data.
+It’s a responsive, user-friendly web application that guides users step-by-step through the process of estimating their IRS tax refund, amount owed based on their income, deductions, and personal and financial data.

 ## 🚀 Features